 |RAM||Up to 32GB (2x16GB) DDR5-4800|

 |Screen||17.3-inch, 1440p, IPS, 240Hz|

 |Storage||2TB NVMe PCIe 4.0 SSD|

-This is also a modern-looking gaming laptop with especially thin bezels around the sides and top of the Scar 17’s massive display.
+This is also a modern-looking gaming laptop with especially thin bezels around the sides and the top of the Scar 17’s massive display.
 Although, they’re so thin that there isn’t a webcam present, even if it would typically be a 720p one.
 This may be a sore miss for some, but it’s a less important feature for a gaming laptop in the grand scheme of things.

-Despite the ROG marque usually standing for products with a typical gamer aesthetic, with sharp edges and aggressive styling, the Scar 17 is tastefully kitted out.
+Despite the ROG marque usually standing for products with a typical gamer aesthetic, sharp edges, and aggressive styling, the Scar 17 is tastefully kitted out.
 It packs a grey plastic chassis, complete with the ROG logo and a smattering of bright RGB on the underside.
 That lighting will flash red when the laptop goes into idle mode, which can be a bit of a pain, but otherwise, there’s nothing particularly overboard about it.